How To Draw Naruto - Easy-To-Follow Step-By-Step Guide

 Step 3: Sketch Naruto's Hair & Headband

-After that, I sketch his headband.
+After that, I sketched his headband.
 It's about a third of the height of the circle and covers the center third.
-The left edge is a bit lower and the right edge is a bit higher.
+The left edge is a bit lower, and the right edge is a bit higher.

-His hair consists mostly of triangular spikes which I added on the outside of the top half of the circle.
-I also added a few coming down either side of the headband.
+Then, I sketched his hair, which consists mostly of triangular spikes.
+I added those on the outside of the top half of the circle, and also a few coming down either side of the headband.

-I also sketched his ear on the right, essentially just a mirrored C-shape.
+I also sketched his ear on the right, essentially just a mirrored C-shape slightly covered by the hair.

 Step 4: Sketch Naruto's Face & His Upper Arms

-I also sketched Naruto's facial features, well most of them.
+Next, I sketched Naruto's facial features.
+Well, most of them.

 Step 5: Sketch Naruto's Neck, Whiskers, and The Details Of His Headband

-Next, I sketched the details of his headband as well as the strings frying behind his head.
+Next, I sketched the details of his headband as well as the strings flying behind his head.

 I also sketched his neck and his whiskers (which I forgot in the previous step...).